kirazero17/aws-fcj-workshop-tags/content/4-Cfn-tagging/4.2-Cfn-hooks/_index.md

 For this lab you will use a hook example from the [aws-cloudformation](https://github.com/aws-cloudformation) github repository.

-### Install CloudFormation Hooks in the AWS Cloud9 environment
+### Install CloudFormation Hooks in your Dev environment

-1. Open the AWS Cloud9 terminal and run the following commands to install the Cloudformation CLI and plugins.
+1. Open the AWS Cloud9/VSCode Server terminal and run the following commands to install the Cloudformation CLI and plugins.

     ```bash
     pip install cloudformation-cli cloudformation-cli-java-plugin cloudformation-cli-go-plugin cloudformation-cli-python-plugin cloudformation-cli-typescript-plugin
     ```

 1. You will use a pre-created hook for this lab.
-Run the following command in the terminal to create a folder called resource-tags in our AWS Cloud9 environment.
+Run the following command in the terminal to create a folder called resource-tags in our AWS Cloud9/VSCode Server environment.
 This may take a few minutes to complete.

     ```bash
     cd ~/environment